History of Exeter services

 The building being to the north of the site, and the picnic area on the top of the hill, were the Department for Transport's suggestion.

 The Granada Lodge opened in 1986, utilising private land technically not part of the main service area development.
+This may well be the "additional land" referred to above.

 Until 1997 the toilets were accessed directly from the car park, alongside a shop, restaurant, and new Burger King.
 A roof was then provided over all these doors to direct people towards the shops.
 This entry layout remains to this day.